Annunciation: Location

-Both the Roman Catholic and Eastern Orthodox Churches hold that the Annunciation took place at Nazareth, but slightly differ as to the precise location.
-Catholic tradition holds that the Annunciation occurred in Mary's home, while Eastern Orthodox tradition holds that it occurred at the town well, known as Mary's Well.
-The Basilica of the Annunciation marks the site preferred by the former, while the Greek Orthodox Church of the Annunciation marks that preferred by the latter.
+Both the Roman Catholic and Eastern Orthodox churches hold that the Annunciation took place at Nazareth, but differ slightly as to the precise location.
+Roman Catholic tradition holds that the Annunciation occurred in Mary's home, while Eastern Orthodox tradition holds that it occurred at the town well, known as Mary's Well.
+The Basilica of the Annunciation marks the site preferred by the former, while the Greek Orthodox Church of the Annunciation (around half a mile away) marks that preferred by the latter.

 Feast day

-Catholicism
+Western Christianity

-The feast of the Annunciation is usually held on 25 March.
-It is moved in the Catholic Church, Anglican and Lutheran liturgical calendars when that date falls during Holy Week or Easter Week or on a Sunday.
-The Eastern Orthodox Church, Oriental Orthodoxy, and Eastern Catholic Churches do not move the feast.
-Instead they have special combined liturgies for those years when the Annunciation coincides with another feast.
-In these churches, even on Good Friday a Divine Liturgy is celebrated when it coincides with the Annunciation.
+The Feast of the Annunciation is usually held on 25 March.
+It is often translated in the Catholic Church, Anglican and Lutheran liturgical calendars when that date falls during Holy Week or Easter Week or on a Sunday.

-When the calendar system of Anno Domini was first introduced by Dionysius Exiguus in AD 525, he assigned the beginning of the new year to 25 March since, according to Catholic theology, the era of grace began with the Incarnation of Christ.
+When the calendar system of Anno Domini was first introduced by Dionysius Exiguus in AD 525, he assigned the beginning of the new year to 25 March since, according to Christian theology, the era of grace began with the Incarnation of Christ.
 The first certain mentions of the feast are in a canon of the 656 Council of Toledo, where it is described as celebrated throughout the church.
-The 692 Council of Constantinople "in Trullo" forbade observance of any festivals during Lent, excepting Sunday and the Feast of the Annunciation.
+The 692 Council of Constantinople "in Trullo" forbade observance of any festivals during Lent, excepting Sunday and the Annunciation.
 An earlier origin had been claimed for it on the grounds that it appeared in manuscripts of the sermons of Athanasius and Gregory Thaumaturgus but they were subsequently discovered to be spurious.

-Along with Easter, 25 March was used as the New Year's Day in many pre-modern Christian countries.
+Along with Easter, 25 March was historically used as the New Year's Day in many Christian countries.
 The holiday was moved to January 1 in France by Charles IX's 1564 Edict of Roussillon.
 In England, the feast of the Annunciation came to be known as Lady Day, and Lady Day marked the beginning of the English new year until 1752.
-Also in England, the 1240 Synod of Worcester banned all servile work during the Feast of the Annunciation, making it a day of rest.